Route of the Asturian Manor Houses of Onís

 Avín

-We can continue the route towards the village of Avín (along the AS-114 road towards Cabrales, 1.5 km from Benia de Onís).
-Corroladawhich has great similarities with the house of the Valles, in Benia.
+We can continue the route towards the village of Avín (on the AS-114 road towards Cabrales, 1.5 km from Benia de Onís).
+There are many examples of rural architecture in this village, such as the Corrolada, which is very similar to the house of the Valles, in Benia.
 It is a rectangular building, with two floors and two bodies connected by a corridor.
 It has a panera, and the whole space is surrounded by a masonry wall, generating the typical corrolada or corralada.

 Along the same lines are the Cueva house (next to the Glacial Fauna Center) built in 1675 and the Rectoral, in 1763, although in these cases we could not speak of a corralada.